shobhikabharti/CloudTransformation/README.md

 - [ ] 22 SEP 2022 > Got myself registerd for many AWS Events https://go.aws/3dtUoxX.
 Please do checkout.
 It can be different as per your location and partner profile.
 - [ ] 23 SEP 2022 > Attended AWS Cloud Practitioner Event https://classnotes.puser.info/CPELinks_v3.html and checked in file in the Content folder
 - [ ] 26 SEP 2022 > Calendar full of AWS Events is all I wanted to put myself on Cloud 9
+- [ ] 29 SEP 2022 > Finished a few courses on https://explore.skillbuilder.aws/ and enrolled myself on Associate track

 ## Into the bushy, thorny forest